davenquinn/figment-ui/README.md

 # pdf-printer

-A package for printing figures to PDF files.
+A package for building static data visualizations and printing them to PDF files.
+It is designed to make the DOM, its SVG extensions, and the universe of awesome tools that have been designed for it (e.g. `d3`) a first-class graphics environment for creating high quali

+## Debug mode

 ## Compile-time helpers